katrinDev/simple-calculator/README.md

 ## How to run the app

+Application is available at: https://katrindev.github.io/simple-calculator/

-## How to install and tweat the project
+## How to install and tweak the project

 Follow these steps to set up the project for future development: